HERA-Team/rids/README.md

 generates spectrum_peak ridz files from spectrum data files.
 Includes a few general tools.

 * `sphandle.py`
-handles ridz files for display, analysis, etc
+handles ridz files for display, analysis, ...
+Currently only plots waterfall or stack of raw-data from named file

 ## To run in a session
 Primarily use scripts, however in a python session